-A woman, imbued of naturalistic and libertarian theories leave off her city home to live in the country side with her young son.
-There she met a contestary farmer who fight against the banks and the government, fight in which she will be in some way involve.
-Meanwhile, practising her theories, she makes some old men very happy and, by circumstances, even passed as a saint!
+A woman imbued with naturalistic and libertarian theories leaves her city home to live in the countryside with her young son.
+There she meets a litigious farmer who fights against the banks and the government, in which she will be somehow involved.
+Meanwhile, practising her theories, she makes some old men very happy and, by chance even passes as a saint!
 Written by

 Jean-Marie Berthiaume <firstname.lastname@example.org>

 Funny and intelligent, one of the best Canadian films of the 70s.